bioexcel/cwl-best-practice-guide/docs/devpractice/interoperability.md

 additional information about your tools, inputs and outputs.

-## Using containers and Conda packages
+## Use containers instead of local binaries

 CWL [CommandLineTool](https://www.commonwl.org/v1.2/CommandLineTool.html) steps can run any local shell commands, which is a good way to get started, for instance: